dcquence/media_bbcoder/README.md

-This requires mediainfo.exe, the CLI version, to run which can be grabbed separetly here: https://mediaarea.net/en/MediaInfo/Download/Windows Put the .exe in the same folder as the script and the template before running the script and template_mediainfo.txt
+This requires mediainfo.exe, the CLI version, to run which can be grabbed separetly here: https://mediaarea.net/en/MediaInfo/Download/Windows Put the .exe in the same folder as the script and the template_mediainfo.txt before running the script

 template_mediainfo.txt is used for formatting the output and can be adjusted to your liking.